-- 5.31 Upon determination, the allocated school will be formally notified by the Admissions Service (if not present at the meeting) and required to admit the applicant on the school roll within 15 school days of notification APWS will also be notified and will contact the parents of the child to support the reintegration. - 5.32 Schools are required to respond within 7 calendar days of notification if they do not agree to admit.
+- 5.30 Upon determination, the allocated school will be formally notified by the Admissions Service (if not present at the meeting) and required to admit the applicant on the school roll within 15 school days of notification APWS will also be notified and will contact the parents of the child to support the reintegration. - 5.31 Schools are required to respond within 7 calendar days of notification if they do not agree to admit.
 In the event of a refusal, the Local Authority has the power to direct any maintained school in accordance with the School Admissions Code.
 Maintained schools may refer the case to the Schools Adjudicator who will determine which school is to admit the student.
-In the case of a refusal by an academy, the Local Authority will refer the case to the Secretary of State and request a direction. - 5.33 Nominated school representatives have responsibility to feedback and update their headteacher and other appropriate colleagues on Secondary IYFAP discussions and outcomes, and to oversee the admission of pupils placed under Secondary FAP at their school.

-5.34 Formal notification of the allocation will be confirmed within the action log.
+In the case of a refusal by an academy, the Local Authority will refer the case to the Schoel admited admited admited admited admited admitest and request a direction. - 5.32 Nominated school representatives have responsibility to feedback and update their headteacher and other appropriate colleagues on Secondary IYFAP discussions and outcomes, and to oversee the admission of pupils placed under Secondary FAP at their school. - 5.33 Formal notification of the allocation will be confirmed within the action log.